'Zabat' – photographs by Maud Sulter

 Terpsichore (portrait of Delta Streete), photograph, by Maud Sulter, 1989, Britain.
 Museum no. E.1795-1991. © Victoria and Albert Museum, London

-Terpsichore features performance artist Delta Streete as the muse of dance.
+Terpsichore features visual and performance artist Delta Streete as the muse of dance.
 Wearing a costume of her own design, and holding a piece of fool's gold in her right hand, she holds the gaze of the viewer, embodying the phrase from Zabat Narratives, "Survival is visibility".
-The costume originally featured in Streete's work, The Quizzing Class, which explored the relationship between enslaved women and their white mistresses.
+The costume originally featured in Streete's performance piece, Quizzing Class, which scrutinised traditional and popular media portrayals of enslavement, wealth, Eurocentric beauty standards and the agency of women.
 Here, the fool's gold speaks of colonial trade, the mining of gold and the production of sugar, emphasised by lines from Sulter's Zabat poem; "For there things you have laid your dignity in the mud of history and we shall not forget.
 For sugar in your tea and a maid to sit for your portraits.
 For gold to wear at your bosom and a maid whose image you shall have painted out of your family portrait when the presence has become a taint not a gilding."

 Erato (portrait of Dionne Sparks), photograph, by Maud Sulter, 1989, Britain.
 Museum no. E.1798-1991. © Victoria and Albert Museum, London